oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. After your domain is running, you can call the sample web application to determine if the data source was deployed.

-   Send a web application request to the Ingress Controller:
+   Send a web application request to the Ingress controller:

    ```
    $ curl -s -S -m 10 -H 'host: sample-domain1-cluster-cluster-1.mii-sample.org' \
       http://localhost:30305/myapp_war/index.jsp
    ```

-   Or, if Traefik is unavailable and your Administration Server pod is running, you can try `kubectl exec`:
+   Or, if Traefik is unavailable and your Administration Server pod is running, you can run `kubectl exec`:

    ```
    $ kubectl exec -n sample-domain1-ns sample-domain1-admin-server -- bash -c \